 An introduction to the chemistry of the compounds of carbon.
 Topics include a study of the synthesis, reactions, reaction mechanisms, and properties of acylic and cyclic compounds and their derivatives.
-Laboratory exercises supplement classroom work exercises supplement classroom work.
+Laboratory exercises supplement classroom work.

 CHEM 2512K Organic Chemistry II